scirpter/Nebul0us.ts/README.md

 and may save you a lot of time farming XP.
 We wish to at least have our work paid off if we're gonna let others use it.

-### Where is the code?

-The code is located inside the **./build** folder.
-It is heavily obfuscated to protect against code stealing or licence bypassing.
-You may purchase the code by messaging the owner of our Discord server **Nyaanity#0001** (https://discord.gg/YjnAQq3BRN).

 ### If I buy it, can my friend use it too?

 Yes.